boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > They didn't offer information, and I didn't pry — you don't ask questions or make small-talk on these kinds of jobs, unless you *want* them to think you're a cop.
 > My impression wasn't quan-xi background; I think they're learning how to do counter-intel.
 >
-> Like I said, physical security didn't look great.
+> Physical security at the hab wasn't nearly as impressive.
 > I didn't get a chance to poke around inside the walls, but it looked pretty standard and pretty old.
 > No access control stations or inspections or anything like that, just a thirty-year-old surface airlock with trans-spectral imagers.
 > \@anarcat or I could get in again pretty easily.